 A mule is a hybrid cross between a male donkey and a female horse.
-The mule possesses the strength, intelligence, patience, perseverance, endurance, sure-footedness and even temper of the donkey.
-From the horse, the mule inherits beauty, athletic ability, courage, vigor and speed.
+As a hybrid, the animal inherits characteristics from both parents.
+The mule possesses the strength, intelligence, patience, perseverance, endurance, sure-footedness, and even temper of the donkey.
+From the horse, the mule inherits beauty, athletic ability, courage, vigor, and speed.
 Mules appear to require less food than a horse of similar size.

 According to the American Mule Museum:

-- George Washington played the significant role in the development of the mule population in America.
+- George Washington played a significant role in the development of the mule population in America.
 He recognized the value of the sturdy animal in agriculture and became the first American breeder.

 - Donkeys were already in America, as they came over with the early explorers, but they were quite small.
-Washington wished to breed the very best mules, but he faced a major obstacle – the Spanish government at that time prohibited the acquisition or exportation of the famous Andalusian donkey.
+Washington wished to breed the very best mules, but he faced a significant obstacle – the Spanish government at that time prohibited the acquisition or exportation of the famous Andalusian donkey.
 Washington wrote to King Charles of Spain requesting permission to purchase good quality breeding stock.
 In October of 1785, a ship docked in Boston harbor carrying a gift from King Charles for George Washington – two fine jennies and a 4-year old Spanish jack named, appropriately, “Royal Gift’.
-That “royal gift” from the Spanish king is now credited with the development of the American mule which began a dynasty that “reshaped the very landscape of the country.”
+That “royal gift” from the Spanish king is credited with the development of the American mule.
+Today it’s considered the beginning of a dynasty that “reshaped the very landscape of the country.”

 Visit a zoo or farm to learn more about the mighty mule.
 Read about the history of the mule.
 Share your favorite stories involving a mule.
 Use #NationalMuleDay to post on social media.

 National Day Calendar® continues to research the origins of the hybrid holiday.